jonasjohansson/11.igem.se/pages/wiki/project/design.md

 ## The Sensing System

 Our goal was to activate our system and promote the lytic cycle only when the vehicle bacteria have reached the site of infection, to make our treatment specific and efficient.
 Inspired by natural inflammation-detecting systems in E. coli, we chose to adopt a nitric oxide (NO)-induced transcriptional module to our project's main design.
 Nitric Oxide is a molecule released by our body as a sign of inflammation, and therefore, it will be found at high concentrations at the site of infection.
-In this design, we create a composite part that detects nitric oxide (NO-sensing promoter) that we can characterize and use in our Switch plasmid instead of pBad promoter.
+In this design, we create a composite part that detects nitric oxide (NO-sensing promoter) that we can characterize and use in our Switch Plasmid instead of pBad promoter.
 Thus, instead of inducing the Switch with arabinose, we can induce it with Nitric Oxide, simulating how our system would work as a treatment.

 For a more detailed explaination of how this would work and how we would design it into our system, click below:
 [Nitric Oxide as a sign of inflammation](/wiki/results/)